ibm-cloud-docs/Cloudant/query/search.md

 # Using {{site.data.keyword.cloudant_short_notm}} Search
 {: #cloudant-search}

-Search indexes allow you to query a database by using [Lucene Query Parser Syntax](https://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview){: external}.
+Search indexes provide a way to query a database by using [Lucene Query Parser Syntax](https://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview){: external}.
 A search index uses one or more fields from your documents.
 {: shortdesc}

 You can use a search index to run queries, find documents based on the content they include, or work with groups, facets, or geographical searches.